Hinode logo

 Code Blocks

 Use a single backtick ` character to denote an inline code element.
 Use triple backticks ``` to denote the start and end of a code block.
 Add the language to the opening backticks to specify the syntax.
-Hugo uses Chroma highlighting to style the syntax of supported languages .
+Hugo uses Chroma highlighting to style the syntax of Supported Languages .
 The following example defines an HTML code block.

 <!DOCTYPE html>